Continual Learning of Multi-modal Dynamics with External Memory: Introduction

 We evaluate our model in two time series prediction data sets and three synthetic data sets generated from challenging nonlinear multi-modal dynamical systems.
-The performance of our method improves consistently over the established parameter transfer approach, verifying the importance of parsimonious use of neural episodic memory in efficient within-task knowledge acquisition and effective cross-tasks knowledge transfer.
+The performance of our method improves consistently over the established parameter transfer approach, verifying the importance of parsimonious use of neural episodic memory for efficient acquisition of knowledge within tasks and effective transfer of knowledge across different tasks.